codegrits/CodeGRITS/docs/developer.md

 ```

 !!!
-`Element` object is an XML element which is imported from `org.w3c.dom.Element` package.
+`Element` object is an XML element that is imported from `org.w3c.dom.Element` package.
 !!!

 ### IDE Tracker